Overview

 To understand how planarians successfully regenerate the CNS, we are currently pursuing projects to answer the following questions:

-Theme 1 - Signaling and regeneration
+Theme 1 - Signaling in regeneration

 What signals promote planarian regeneration, both generally and specifically for the CNS?
 Does the CNS send signals to promote regeneration?
 How does the anterior pole direct brain formation and/or neurogenesis?